Who can get a protective order?

-- a boyfriend / girlfriend with whom you have a child (regardless of whether you ever lived together); or
+- a boyfriend / girlfriend with whom you have a child.

-- if the child is the victim, a child can file against any person living in the same household with the child regardless of their relationship or against the parent’s boyfriend/girlfriend who lives with the parent or has a child with the parent.1
+- Note: If the victim is a child, s/he can file against any person living in the same household regardless of their relationship.1

-Note: The definition does not include a boyfriend / girlfriend with whom you do not have a child and with whom you have never lived.
+Note: The definition of “member of an unmarried couple” does not include a boyfriend / girlfriend with whom you do not have a child and with whom you have never lived.
 However, an interpersonal protective order does cover those types of dating relationships.

 1 KRS § 403.720(1), (2), (5)